-The 18 Long-Tem Studies of the Implications of Marrying: Some Specifics
+The 18 Long-Term Studies of the Implications of Marrying: Some Specifics

 The 18 key studies of the implications of marrying for well-being were all prospective studies.
-That means that people were asked about their happiness or satisfaction starting before they got married and continuing for a while afterwards.
-On the average, people started reporting their satisfaction about 4 months before they married, and continued doing so repeatedly.
+That means that people were asked about their happiness or satisfaction starting before they got married and continuing for a while afterward.
+On average, people started reporting their satisfaction about 4 months before they married and continued doing so repeatedly.
 The average number of times they reported their satisfaction was about 5.
 Some of the research has been ongoing for more than a decade.